Nanaimo Operations Centre Project

 4. Repurposing the Prideaux Street Facility

 The NOC Project, and the current focus on the development of its first phase, has been in progress for several years and many key decisions have been made to bring it to its current level of maturity.
-The NOC Phase One Project has now reached a point where it is ready to proceed to detailed design and construction.
+The NOC Project Phase One has now reached a point where it is ready to proceed to detailed design and construction.
 However, before that can happen, a commitment to additional funding is required.

-Maximum Borrowing Amount
+Maximum Borrowing Amount - Nanaimo Operations Centre Phase One

 With large projects involving borrowing, it can be very difficult to adjust the budget later, which is why it is important to complete suitable due diligence prior to setting a budget.
 Recently, with global inflation and unpredictable pricing, there has been an extra layer of difficulty in setting budgets.
 The development of the maximum borrowing amount has included the following: